 If you often forget to drink enough, try keeping a couple of bottles that add up to 2.5 liters around you – whether at home, in the office or in the car.
 Keep drinking them throughout the day and get into your drinking routine.

 Running with the wrong kind of gear can make it unpleasant.
 Rubbing, chafing and overheating are not fun and can quickly kill your motivation.
 Functional clothing is key here.
 But this doesn’t mean your clothing has to be made of the most modern, expensive microfibers.

 Your clothes must fit well and not have any annoying seams that rub.
 They also shouldn’t be too heavy or warm if you are running in summer and should keep you (and your ankles) warm in winter.
-The performance range in the Freeletics Wear Shop is also ideal for running.
+The performance range in the Freeletics Essentials Shop is also ideal for running.

 Taking simple steps to avoid these common problems will seriously improve your running experience and will help you enjoy your progress more.
 Prevention is better than treatment, and this will leave you free to concentrate on your training and reach your biggest goals.